 “I should still be pregnant now,” Waller said.
 “So I thought it was a good way just to bond with her just to hear my voice and also pass the time while I’m rocking her.”
 Samantha’s mother is one of first to try St. Michael’s Hospital new Books for Babies program, an initiative that gifts parents with children’s books so they can read to their babies during their stay in the neo-natal intensive care unit.

-14 must-have first books for babies The Books for Babies program was founded by Cathy O’Neill, daughter of Maryrose O’Neill.
+The Books for Babies program was founded by Cathy O’Neill, daughter of Maryrose O’Neill.
 Her mother was a volunteer preemie cuddler at the hospital before her death.
 Literacy was her baby.
 Her family hopes this program will become her legacy.
 “For her it was always about telling stories as a way of connecting with little ones who couldn’t quite articulate their own words at that time,” O’Neill said at the program’s launch on Friday.

 Dr. Douglas Campbell, medical director of St. Michael Hosptial’s NICU, says research has shown the earlier parents start reading to their children, the higher their reading and language skills later in childhood.
 “We know that babies do respond to their parents’ voices,” Campbell said.
 “Having a program to start that bonding, we think it really important.”